manwar/theweeklychallenge/content/blog/strategy-design-pattern.md

 You don't need to treat `SOLID` as absolute, rigid laws.
 Instead, think of them as diagnostic tools.
 If you ever find yourself dreading a new feature request because you know it will require modifying 10 different files, it usually means one of these five principles has been violated.

-The strategy design patterns strictly follows the `OCP` rule i.e. you should be able to add new functionality or behavior to your code without changing any of the existing code you've already written and tested.
-Following `OCP` rule prevents a `"fragile codebase"` where fixing or adding one thing breaks three others.
+The Strategy design patterns strictly follows the `Open/Closed Principle (OCP)`, which states that you should be able to add new functionality or behavior to your codebase without modifying any of the existing code you've already written and tested.
+Adhering to the `OCP` prevents a `"fragile codebase"`, a common pitfall where adding a feature or fixing a bug unexpectedly breaks unrelated parts of the system.

-Here is the complete code that lacks the design pattern.
+Here is the complete original code that lacks the design pattern.

 ```perl
 package TextFormatter;